 Voting is one of the major ways we communicate with our elected officials and speak up for what we believe in.
 However, even today many hard-working Americans face real barriers that interfere with their journey to the ballot box.

 Currently, there are about 2.3 million Illinois residents who are eligible to vote but not registered.
 Automatic Voter Registration (AVR) could help give these citizens a voice.

 Automatic Voter Registration makes commonsense updates to modernize our registration system so more eligible Americans can register, vote, and make themselves heard, while at the same time safeguarding our elections with better technology.

-August 28, 2017 Governor Bruce Rauner became the first Republican Governor to sign Automatic Voter Registration Legislation into law.
+On August 28, 2017, Governor Bruce Rauner became the first Republican Governor to sign Automatic Voter Registration into law.
 This was a great victory and came after intense lobbying with our partners at Just Democracy and great pressure by Common Cause members.
-The legislation was passed unanimously, and therefore would have been able to pass over a veto by the Governor.
-We are grateful that AVR is now law, but is has yet to be implemented.
+The legislation was passed unanimously with bipartisan support.
+We are grateful that AVR is now law, but it has yet to be fully implemented.

 The part of the legislation that allows Illinoisans to register to vote or change their address any time they head to the DMV was rolled out in July 2018, along with a modernized registration system and a more accurate way to check voter data, the secure ERIC database.